tollfu/ML-health-analysis/README.md

 ***Figure 2: Confusion Matrix for Decison Tree Model***

+### Interpretation of Decision Tree Results

-The confusion matrix shows that around 87% of results are correctly predicted using this model.
+The confusion matrix shows that around `87%` of results are correctly predicted using this model.
 It is important to note that we have an imbalanced dataset where the majority of individuals report good/better health.
 In this case, accuracy is not the best measure for model performance, we have to introduce the ROC-AUC curve as a more robust indicator.

 ## Random Forest